tannerwride/CSM_Activity-/README.md

 - [ ] Yes
 - [x] No

 By searching the configuration file, it can be seen that there are no orbs in use.
-Here, you can ask questions about repeating configuration, and if they have certain yaml that they use over and over and point them in the direction of using [orbs](https://circleci.com/developer/orbs).
+We know this because there is no usage of the `orb` key.
+Here, you can ask questions about repeating configuration, and if they have certain yaml that they use over and over.
+If so, point them in the direction of using [orbs](https://circleci.com/developer/orbs).
 (Private or public).

 Next let's identify what type of executors are being used in this configuration.
 Each job in a circleci config needs to have an executor associated with it.
 Executors can be defined using an `executor` key at the top of a config file (requires version:2.1), and then referenced in a job later, or defined in a job iteslf.